 Step 8: Connect monthly as a staff for an update.

 The sweet spot of this whole process is how progress is reported throughout the year.
 Once a month at your staff meeting, make sure that you build in an extra hour for each person to give a progress report to the rest of the team.
 This monthly meeting will produce accountability for each person, facilitate communication between team members, and gets everyone on the same page.
-In this monthly meeting the team is essentially managing each other.
+In this monthly meeting, the team is essentially managing each other.
 Success will be celebrated by all.
-Laziness will be seen be all.
+Laziness will be exposed to all.
 Help can be provided by all.

 Appendix: Suggested Annual Planning Time Frame

 - October 1: Initial staff meeting to explain the annual planning process

 - November 1: Each staff person turns in his/her written plan: (Draft One)

 - November 8-15: Individual staff meetings to communicate your feedback on their annual plan.

 - November 15-30: Staff edits plan in light of feedback and prepares a final draft.

 - December 15 Staff day away for each member to communicate the annual plan to the rest of the team.

 - January 1: Plan kicks into action.